Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

 * Likewise would add explicit keywords to types and search function
 * Would look at additional styling of map - https://mapstyle.withgoogle.com/
 * May also bring some Places Photos images into the results table, and/or on the Map Marker Info Boxes
+* I would also like to return to looking at integrating the search and select functions into an introductory modal.

 ## Development history
-* I was intrigued by Google Places and Map API from the Code Get places input working on modal get active state as toggle regardless of focus add favico styling readme
+* I was intrigued by Google Places and Map API from the Code Institute module, however I found it difficult to integrate.
+* I knew the API would have some excellent functionality and a wealth of data to access, so I chose to go forward with it for my project.
+* Once I had the API working and results returning, I began to imagine a range of things I could do with it.
+* I was happy that the simplification of the search types still allowed for an interesting searching experience

 ## Debugging

+* Autocomplete
-The initial plan was to ask user to choose a type and location on the modal.
+    - The initial plan was to ask user to choose a type and location on the modal.
-However, the autocomplete function could not be re-used in two places, so I reconfigured back into the main app.
+    - However, the autocomplete function could not be re-used in two places, so I reconfigured back into the main app.

+* Undefined selection
-The Google Places API defaulted to "lodging" type if a place was not specified Initially I thought that by restricting the search from occurring until after one of our four types, this could be avoided.
+    - The Google Places API defaulted to "lodging" type if a place was not specified
+    - Initially I thought that by restricting the search from occurring until after one of our four types, this could be avoided.
-I had this secondary step occurring in the modal initially, and then on index when modal was removed.
+    - I had this secondary step occurring in the modal initially, and then on index when modal was removed.
-I hid the city/country inputs until after a button had an active state.
+    - I hid the city/country inputs until after a button had an active state.
-However, I was still seeing occassional "lodging" results.
+    - However, I was still seeing occassional "lodging" results.
-Upon investigation it was determined that this occurred when the selection had an "undefined" state - even though a button was active.
+    - Upon investigation it was determined that this occurred when the selection had an "undefined" state - even though a button was active.

-I got advice from a former colleague that by restricting the search function to only the four keyword type I wanyed, this could be avoided.
-(cafe, bakery, book_store and night_club)
+    - I got advice from a former colleague that by restricting the search function to only the four keyword type I wanyed, this could be avoided. (cafe, bakery, book_store and night_club)

 Allowed for zooming and used that feature as a suggestion for addressing null returns.

 ## Technologies Used